Ovid/Search-Typesense/CONTRIBUTING.md

         typesense/typesense:0.19.0 \
         --data-dir /data --api-key=777

-We run tests on docker with a non-standard port to avoid any chance of interfering with a live installation.
-I know the chances are low, but it's still possible.
+We run tests on docker with a non-standard port to minimize the chance of interfering with a live installation (though it's still possible).

 ### Running the Tests